Coatesville Veterans Affairs Medical Center

 The POWER Program

-The POWER program offers inpatient and residential treatment to eligible female Veterans with substance use disorders, mental health problems, and homelessness.
+The POWER program offers residential treatment to eligible female Veterans with substance use disorders, mental health problems, and homelessness.
 The program's mission is to prepare female Veterans for a lifestyle which supports continued recovery of mind, body and spirit.

 The following criteria are used to determine an individual’s appropriateness for admission: